Oil Painting Lessons & Watercolor Lessons

 To learn more about the breadth and structure of our painting lessons and course, click Curriculum in the menu above.
 To learn how our online campus and community work, click on How It Works.

 P.S.
 You can click on any image on our website to see a larger version.
 The artwork is by the author of this course, Barry John Raybould.

 Are These Painting Lessons For You?

-These oil painting lessons and watercolor lessons are for dedicated, committed, passionate, serious, goal driven students who are willing to invest their time in the best art education available on the internet and who are willing to put the time in to develop their skills.
+These oil/acrylic painting lessons and watercolor lessons are for dedicated, committed, passionate, serious, goal driven students who are willing to invest their time in the best art education available on the internet and who are willing to put the time in to develop their skills.
 Whether you are beginning to paint with oil, acrylic or watercolor paints and you are dedicated to learning how to paint, or you are looking for intermediate level art lessons to improve your painting skills, then this art course is for you.
-If you follow the program and complete the assignments, you will soon see great improvements in your artwork.
-We have created this highly-structured course of oil painting lessons and watercolor painting lessons for those of you who are serious about improving your painting skills, and filling the world with high-quality art.
+If you follow the program and complete the assignments we set for you, you will soon start to see great improvements in your artwork.